teilomillet/gollm/examples/README.md

 ## List of Examples

-1. `1_basic_usage.go`: Demonstrates basic usage of the `goal` package, including creating an LLM client, generating responses, and using various prompt types.
+1. `1_basic_usage.go`: Demonstrates basic usage of the `gollm` package, including creating an LLM client, generating responses, and using various prompt types.
 2. `2_prompt_types.go`: Shows different prompt types and how to use them (basic, with directives, with context, with output, with examples, and prompt templates).
 3. `3_compare_providers.go`: Illustrates how to compare responses from different LLM providers and models.
 4. `4_custom_config.go`: Demonstrates how to use custom configurations for LLM clients.